The NMC SongbookThe NMC Songbook (NMC D150).

 Songs of Innocence (Andrew Swait; James Bowman; Andrew Plant)

-This CD was recorded in autumn 2007 with Andrew Swait treble (of The Choirboys) and James Bowman counter tenor.
-It comprises several rare works and arrangements by Britten, including four world première recordings of early songs, together with music by Ives, Quilter, Warlock, Williamson and others.
+Recorded in autumn 2007, the CD includes several rare works and arrangements by Britten, with première recordings of four early songs (preceding their first concert performances by these artists), together with music by Barber, Ives, Quilter, Warlock, Williamson and others.

 Swait’s voice is clear, bright, and tuned with innate precision, ringing with carefree but studious childhood.
 Bowman, worldly and artistic … phrasing with a characteristic elegance and expressivity.
 Andrew Plant accompanies with sensitivity – The Times